-The water management strategy in the South Cell is to keep the water level as low as possible by transferring the water into Portage Pit A. The in-pit deposition water management strategy can best be explained by separating into the 3 main Portage area pits (Goose, Pit A and Pit E).
+The water management strategy in the South Cell is to keep the water level as low as possible by transferring the water into Portage Pits directly or via Quarry 23.
+The in-pit deposition water management strategy can best be explained by separating into the 3 main Portage area pits (Goose, Pit A and Pit E).